 A: Currently Google is temporarily prioritizing reviews for edits critical to health-related businesses.
 They're also prioritizing open and closed status updates, special hours, temporary closures, business descriptions, and business attribute edits for other verified businesses.
 YOU SHOULD EXPECT DELAYS for any other edit types while the critical edits are being prioritized.
 Businesses should also expect delays when contacting support regarding these pending edits.

 A: Google’s support team will manually review new listing, claims, and verifications for HEALTH-RELATED businesses.
 Critical services will be prioritized.
 Expect delays for publication of any new listings, claims, and verifications for other types of businesses to Google Search and Maps.

 A: Currently, Google Support is EXTREMELY limited.
-Support via phone call is shut off completely.
-Support chat has also been shut down.
+Support via phone call is shut off completely, and Support chat has also been shut down.
 There is an option to submit a request to Support, but this is very limited and will only process certain requests during certain hours.

-We know that keeping up with the ever-changing landscape of Google My Business and ensuring that your brand remains at the top of every Google search can be a time consuming and arduous process.
-If you're looking for an expert in Google My Business that can keep your business top-of-mind and top of the search results, contact Click Here's Search Engine Optimization (SEO) Team today!
+We know that keeping up with the ever-changing landscape of Google My Business, and ensuring that your brand remains at the top of every Google search, can be a time consuming and arduous process.
+If you're looking for an expert in Google My Business that can keep your business top-of-mind and on top of search results, contact Click Here's Search Engine Optimization (SEO) Team today!